 So I emphasized to Jess that maybeeee it was time to expand beyond my Buddha Sauce and try out something new.
 She told me she’d been working on a Miso Sesame Dressing and that it was to-die-for.
 Even though I trusted her already, when I tried it I knew this girl was the real deal.
 The Miso Sesame Dressing should really be called “crack sauce” because it is THAT good.

 Luckily this recipe makes a ton of sauce (more than is needed for the bowls) which I firmly believe is the selling point of these Quinoa Veggie Bowls.
 Not only cause you enjoy it on the bowls, but you can also add it to salads and slaws and grains and just about anything under the sun.
-And that is precisely what I did.
+Trust me, I’ve tested this on everything.

 Quinoa Veggie Bowls with Miso Sesame Dressing

 - 1 head of broccoli or 2 bunches of broccolini (can use other veggies if preferred)